INSIDE: Roam the Gnome’s Guide to the Best Australian Food Gifts & products including the Aussie crowd pleaser, Vegemite.

 It’s also the equivalent of chicken soup in medicinal terms for Aussies.

-Smashed avo on toast
+No.2: Smashed avo on toast

 A bit of avo, smashed over white toast or fancied up on thick cuts of sourdough, is another Aussie fave, especially with the twenty-something set.